CodeYourFuture/immersive-go-course/multiple-servers/README.md

 1. The browser requests `http://localhost:8080/index.html`
 1. The load balancer is listening on this port and receives the HTTP request
 1. It looks at the path (`/index.html`) of the request and tried to match it against its configuration
-1. The request path does not match `/api/*`, which you can read ash "slash api slash anything".
+1. The request path does not match `/api/*`, which you can read as "slash api slash anything".
 The `*` is often called a "wildcard".
 1. The request _does_ match `/*` — "slash anything" — so it **routes** the request to the file server

+This selection of where to send the request is called routing, and the order we perform the checks matters. `/*` matches everything, so if we checked that first, we'd never send any traffic to our API server.
+We check in order from the _most specific_ path pattern to the least specific path patterns.

 ### Module & packages